microsoft/Qcodes/README.md

 ## License

-Qcodes is currently a private development of Microsoft's Station Q collaboration, and IS NOT licensed for distribution outside the collaboration except by arrangement.
+QCoDeS is currently a private development of Microsoft's Station Q collaboration, and IS NOT licensed for distribution outside the collaboration except by arrangement.
 We intend to release it as open source software once it is robust and reasonably stable, under the MIT license.
 See [License](LICENSE.md).